glandfried/TrueSkillThroughTime.py/docs/source/index.rst

     man/game
     man/history
     man/examples

+.. _sec-ilustration:

 Ilustration
 -----------

 To appreciate the advantages of TrueSkill Through Time, let's see how it works in a real case.
-The following figure presents the estimated learning curves of some famous male players in ATP's history, which we identified using different colors (to see the source code go to section :ref:`sec-first-examples`)
+The following figure presents the estimated learning curves of some famous male players in ATP's history, which we identified using different colors (to see the source code go to section `Real examples`)

 .. image:: _static/atp.png